cellinebutuem/cellinebutuem.github.io/README.md

 - Brazilian Air Force - System Administrator (Jun.
 2016 - Jul.
 2019; Dec.
 2020 - Present)
    - Management and support of more than ten Linux servers (Ubuntu and Debian) with different services, such as file server (Samba), e‑mail, website and DNS.
    - Implementation and administration of e‑mail server and service (Zimbra Collaboration Open Source) in multiple virtual servers (VMWare).
-   - Shell script development for backup and maintenance of e‑mail accounts (Zimbra).
+   - Shell script development for backup and maintenance of e‑mail accounts.
-   - Support and administration of several websites Joomla! in a Docker structure.
+   - Support and administration of several websites Joomla in a Docker structure.
    - Administration of Microsoft Active Directory (Windows server 2019) users and groups accounts and attribute modification optimization through Windows PowerShell scripting.

 - CUBi Energia - Data Analyst (Dec.
 2019 - Dec.
 2020)